Please enable JavaScript eh!

 That funny squiggle character (tilde) ~ is an alias for your home directory.

-To use cd, we need to give it an argument (no, not that one) and tell it where we would like to be.
+To use cd, we need to give it an argument (no, not that kind) and tell it where we would like to be.

 See this link for more about directories and paths